What is Naropa University?

 requirement creates a common ground for the members of each class as they study and

 discuss the main principles of both Buddhist and Western psychology.
-The MA Transpersonal
+The MA Mindfulness-Based

-Counseling Psychology meditation requirement includes four classes (two years) of
+Transpersonal Counseling meditation requirement includes four classes (two years)

 practice requirement and meets regularly with their meditation instructor.
 However,